fglock/Perlito/README-perlito5-Java.md

   - do-block and eval-block in void-context don't need a subroutine wrapper

-  - don't pre-expand ranges in loops
+  - don't pre-expand ranges in loops (DONE)

   - replace regex with index